Eltom777/SOEN341-PicturePoint/README.md

 - For the SignIn function, a user needs to input a valid email address and the corresponding password to that email in order to authenticate.
 If the login information are wrong, an error would show and state the reason.
 - SignIn appearence
 ![SignIn appearence](https://github.com/Eltom777/SOEN341-PicturePoint/blob/dev/sprint4/Documentation/Sign%20In/button%20activated.png)
--SignIn with invalid inputs
+- SignIn with invalid inputs
 ![SignIn with invalid inputs](https://github.com/Eltom777/SOEN341-PicturePoint/blob/dev/sprint4/Documentation/Sign%20In/wrong%20input%20information.png)
--SignIn with invalid password
+- SignIn with invalid password
 - ![SignIn with invalid password](https://github.com/Eltom777/SOEN341-PicturePoint/blob/dev/sprint4/Documentation/Sign%20In/wrong%20corresponding%20password.png)
 - For the SignUp, a user will have to put a unique user name, a nickname, a email address with the right format and two identical passwords in order to activate the sign up button, any error such as: user name has been taken, email has been taken would stop the signup and is showed by a popup alert.
 - SignUp Appearence